qcri-social/AIDR/API-documentation.md

 * `min_confidence`: Include only those documents for which the `confidence` of the specified `classifier_code` is greater than `min_confidence`.
 Is Java `float` type.

-## Generate CSV of all tweets (only tweet-ids)
+## Generate CSV of all tweets (only tweet-ids), POST `.../persister/filter/genCSV?collectionCode=XXX&exportLimit=34234`

-POST `.../persister/filter/genTweetIds?collectionCode=XXX`, , filtered by user's selection criteria
+POST `.../persister/filter/genTweetIds?collectionCode=XXX`

 `collectionCode` represents the code of collection for which a CSV file should be generated.

-For the POST request payload details, refer to the `POST .../persister/filter/genCSV?collectionCode=XXX&exportLimit=34234` documentation.
+For the POST request payload details, refer to the `POST .../persister/filter/genCSV` documentation above.

 # OUTPUT API (aidr-output)